 Currently, there are more than 70 PhD students at the Hubrecht Institute.
-All of these PhD students are affiliated with the Cancer, Stem Cells and Developmental Biology (CS&D) program of the Graduate School of Life Sciences (GSLS).
-As such, they can attend the complete range of courses organized by the PhD Course Center.
-In addition, the CS&D organizes a yearly masterclass with international speakers and a yearly retreat in which PhD students present their research to each other.
+All of these PhD students are affiliated with the Cancer, Stem Cells and Developmental Biology (CS&D, www.csnd.nl)) program of the Graduate School of Life Sciences (GSLS).
+As such, they can attend the complete range of courses organized by the PhD Course Centre.
+In addition, the CS&D program organizes a yearly masterclass with international speakers and a yearly retreat in which PhD students present their research to each other.
 At the start of their PhD, the PhD students draft a Training & Supervision Agreement (TSA).
 The TSA functions as a contract that ensures proper supervision, training and education during the PhD trajectory.
-This includes yearly meetings with their supervisory committee, which includes 2-3 independent researchers.
+This includes yearly meetings with a supervisory committee, which includes 2-3 independent researchers.

 Are you interested in working at the Hubrecht Institute?
 Have a look at our vacancies below.
 Open applications should be sent directly to the respective group leader.

 Utrecht Science Park

 den Hertog group